A general source of information on Linux is the

 should look at the

-find a vendor near you.
+problem to find a vendor near you.

 If you live outside of the USA and you want to download Debian packages, you